GiacomoSignorile/RoWeeder_Phenobench/README.md

 1.  **Update the Configuration:** Open a configuration file (e.g., `configs/phenobench_config.yaml`).
 Ensure the parameters under `plant_detector_params` and `hough_detector_params` match the optimal values you found during visualization.

-2.  **Run the Labeling Script:** Execute the `save_and_label` script.
-This process is computationally intensive and may take a significant amount of time.
-The script has been optimized to run much faster by removing the unnecessary SLIC superpixel generation.
+2.  **Run the Labeling Script:**  The script has been optimized to run much faster by removing the unnecessary SLIC superpixel generation.

     ```bash
     # This command reads the parameters from the YAML and saves the pseudo-GT